magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

 # Override Page Builder styles

-To override the internal CSS Page Builder applies to content types, you must create a CSS selector with a [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) greater than 110—Page Builder's default selector specificity for all native and custom content types.
+To override the internal CSS Page Builder applies to content types, you must create a CSS selector with a [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) greater than 110, which is Page Builder's default selector specificity for all native and custom content types.
 To learn the details of how Page Builder styles its content types, see [How Page Builder styles content](how-pagebuilder-styles-content.md).

 To help you with overriding Page Builder styles, we recommend the following CSS selector pattern.
 This pattern ensures your CSS will override Page Builder's existing CSS selectors for content types.

 ## CSS selector override pattern

-1. `#html-body` - Start all your override selectors with this id.
+1. `#html-body` - Start all your override selectors with this `id`.
 It's in the `<body>` element of all Magento frontend and admin pages.

 1. `[data-content-type="content-type-name"]` - Add a content-type attribute selector next, where the `"content-type-name"` is the name of the content type found in its configuration file.
 For example, to target the `Row` content type, your attribute selector would look like `[data-content-type="row"]`.